Updated July 9th, 2021

 Customers want to be listened to.
 Give them this, and they’re more likely to give your business their loyalty.
 Attending local events, using social media regularly, responding to feedback and inviting reviews, as previously mentioned, will all help you connect.
 Consider also combining customer connection with company culture.

-Businesses that network with other businesses in their area or field have a better chance of overall success.
+Businesses that network with other businesses in their area or industry have a better chance of overall success.
 For example, collaborating with related businesses can lead to referrals when their customers are in need of the corresponding service/product.
 You might also find that your services appeal to other local business owners which makes it easier to find allies.
+Networking and partnering with nonprofit organizations can also help both your business and the cause that the nonprofit is dedicated to.

 Network whenever possible, carry business cards and present yourself well.
 You never know who you’re going to meet.
 You want to be prepared.